Desoximetasone (On the skin)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.
-Do not use this medicine on your face, neck, armpits, or groin area unless your doctor tells you to.
+Do not use this medicine on your face, neck, armpits, or genital area unless your doctor tells you to.

 - Wash your hands with soap and water before and after you use this medicine.